zyang1007/chuwa0808/README.md

         <artifactId>spring-boot-starter-security</artifactId>
 </dependency>
 ```
+- Spring Security is by default turned on for all the URLs in the application (e.g. http://localhost:8080/api/v1/posts).
+- Default username and password: UserId = user, Password = is generated in the console when run the application.

-2. Add new configuration to `application.properties`:
+2. Define userId and password - add configuration to `application.properties`:
 ```
 # spring security
 spring.security.user.name=chuwa
 spring.security.user.password=chuwa
 spring.security.user.roles=ADMIN
 ```

-3.